-To enable anonymous access for SharePoint 2010, refer: How to Enable Anonymous Access in SharePoint 2010
+To enable anonymous access for SharePoint using PowerShell, refer: How to Enable Anonymous Access in SharePoint using PowerShell

 Disable anonymous access SharePoint 2013

 Simple!
-If you want to disable anonymous access at web application level, or site or list level, Just revert the steps discussed above.
-On Sites, Go to Site permissions page and set anonymous access to "Nothing"!
+If you want to disable anonymous access at the web application level, or site or list level, Just revert to the steps discussed above.
+On Sites, Go to the Site permissions page and set anonymous access to “Nothing”!